ihsin/HPC-Cluster-Installation/README.md

-<h3>Automates HPC environment configurations with slurm as schedular on GNOME Desktop installation of CentOS 7 on Virtualized Platform.</h3>
+<h3>Automates HPC environment configurations with slurm as schedular on CentOS 7 on Virtualized Platform.</h3>

 Requirequirements:
 1. Virtualization Software (e.g. <a href="https://www.vmware.com/in/products/workstation-pro/workstation-pro-evaluation.html">VMware</a>)